Didn't You Kill My Brother?

+1988 episode of The Comic Strip Presents...

 "Didn't You Kill My Brother?" is an episode of The Comic Strip Presents..., a British television comedy.
 "Didn't You Kill My Brother" premiered on Channel 4 on Saturday 19 March 1988 at 10:50 p.m.
 CBS Records released the theme song, also titled "Didn't You Kill My Brother?" as a single in 1985.

 Alexei Sayle plays both Carl and Sterling Moss, gangster twins loosely modelled on the Kray twins.
 There are cameo appearances by reggae poet Benjamin Zephaniah and Beryl Reid, in the role of the mother of the twins.
 The episode features a running theme that is an homage to the Italian film Bicycle Thieves.

 Sterling and Carl are in many ways parodies of opposing political positions – opportunistic capitalism and idealistic socialism.
 The rehabilitated, self-educated Carl is community-focused and wants to build a better world, whereas his unrepentant criminal brother Sterling is simply interested in profit.